xmed-lab/MSSG/MSG/README.md

-## Code of MSG module will come soon
+## Code of MSG module will come after the MIA journal version is accepted